aatishb/indiatestpositivitydata/README.md

 This repository parses & archives daily district-level COVID-19 test positivity rates for India.
 The test positivity rate is the share of Covid tests that are positive.

 From 10th May onwards, the [Indian Ministry of Health](https://www.mohfw.gov.in/) has been uploading a daily Excel file that reports the 6-day average COVID-19 test positivity rate (for Indian districts with a test positivity rate ≥ 10%).
+From 26th May onwards, this data set has been expanded to include data from all districts.

 This repository automatically fetches the daily government data update, parses the data and appends it to a CSV file, and archives the government data file.